-The Network Science doctoral degree at Northeastern is supported jointly by the College of Computer and Information Science (CCIS), College of Social Sciences and Humanities, College of Science, Bouvé College of Health Sciences, and D’Amore-McKim School of Business.
+The Network Science doctoral degree at Northeastern is supported jointly by the Khoury College of Computer and Information Sciences, College of Social Sciences and Humanities, College of Science, Bouvé College of Health Sciences, and D’Amore-McKim School of Business.
 Our interdisciplinary program provides the conceptual and mathematical tools needed to describe and predict networks in an ever-evolving field.
 You’ll learn a range of network-based approaches, and will become proficient in relational (graph-based), mathematical, and algorithmic techniques, as well as fundamental network theories that can be used to explain mechanisms and processes of networks across domains—in physical, technological, informational, and social systems.

 As the only Network Science program based in the U.S., our curriculum provides a scholarly experience that is truly one of a kind.
 The program fosters intellectual and quantitative agility, enabling you to combine theoretically-driven inquiries with data collection and analytic tools and theories—while also understanding when, and in what contexts, particular techniques are appropriate and meaningful.